tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 In Split Mode, the provider is not the origin server for private domains.
-Rather, the DNS records for private domains point to the provider, and the provider's server relays the connection back to the origin server, who terminates the TLS connection with the client.
+Rather, the DNS records for private domains point to the provider, and the provider's server relays the connection back to the origin server, which terminates the TLS connection with the client.
 Importantly, the service provider does not have access to the plaintext of the connection beyond the unencrypted portions of the handshake.